mhered/nintendo_switch_robot_controller/README.md

 I am on ubuntu 20.04 and my kernel version 5.15.0-131 does not include the `hid-nintendo` driver (it was added in kernel 5.16 which corresponds to ubuntu 21.10)

-Tried upgrading the kernel with the following steps and it broke ubuntu (no wifi) so I went back.
+Tried upgrading the kernel with the following steps and broke ubuntu (no wifi) so I went back.

 1. Add the latest mainline kernel repository: